 The creation of a will is a very important step in estate planning.
-Having a Minneapolis estate planning lawyer draft your will for you can give you and your family peace of mind that the process of asset division will be a simple one once you pass away.
+Having an estate planning lawyer draft your will for you can give you and your family peace of mind that the process of asset division will be a simple one once you pass away.

 To create a will, you simply have to be 18 years of age or older and of a sound mind.
 For the document to be legal, it must be in writing and signed by you and two witnesses.
 Once those simple steps have been followed, you know that your affairs will be carried out based upon your specifications.